 Types of Massage Oils

 The types of massage oils vary vastly.
-The most common types include coconut oil, almond oil, avocado oil, grapeseed oil, argon oil, sesame oil, jojoba oil, apricot kernel oil, macadamia oil, safflower oil, sunflower oil, and olive oil.
+The most common types of massage oil include: coconut oil, almond oil, avocado oil, grapeseed oil, argon oil, sesame oil, jojoba oil, apricot kernel oil, macadamia oil, safflower oil, sunflower oil and olive oil.

-These oils are some of the more popular massage oils.
-Some massage oils blend a variety of oils together, and some are used solely by themselves.
+These oils are some of the more popular massage oils used for massage.
+Some massage oils blend a variety of oils together and some are used solely by themselves.

 Each oil contains different properties that benefit the skin: